Central America ATLAS of Plucked Instruments

 tres

 The tres is made like a guitar.
-Formerly the shape was like a normal spanish guitar, but slowly the shape gets different (tapering to the top) and especially the cut-out takes a typical shape (however I have seen lots of tres on Cuba and none looked the same).
-The bridge, soundhole, frets, tuning head are all similar to normal spanish guitar.
+Formerly the shape was like a normal spanish guitar, but nowadays the shape is often more tapering to the top, and especially the cut-out takes a typical shape (however I have seen lots of tres on Cuba and none looked the same).
+The bridge, soundhole, frets and tuning head are all similar to the normal spanish guitar.

-Although the fingerboard is as wide as a normal 6-string guitar, there are only 3 courses of metal strings, so there is a wide gap between the courses.
+However the main difference with a normal 6-string guitar is that there are only 3 courses of metal strings, and as the fingerboard has the normal width, there is a wide gap between the courses.

-Tuning is usually : g'g c'c' e'e, but other tunings exist.
+Tuning is usually : g'g c'c' e'e, but other tunings are used.

 Playing is with a plectrum, usually playing the chords arpeggio style, with solos to fill in between the vocal lines.